htcondor/htcondor-ce/docs/installation/htcondor-ce.md

         /usr/bin/apelclient                       # Join blah and batch records to make job records /usr/bin/ssmsend                          # Send job records into APEL system

+#### Enabling BDII integration ####

+HTCondor-CE supports reporting BDII information for all HTCondor-CE endpoints and batch information for an HTCondor batch system.
+To make this information available, perform the following instructions on your site BDII host.

+1. Install the HTCondor-CE BDII package:

+        :::console
+        root@host # yum install htcondor-ce-bdii

+1. Configure HTCondor (`/etc/condor/config.d/`) on your site BDII host to point to your central manager:

+        CONDOR_HOST = <CENTRAL MANAGER>

+    Replacing `<CENTRAL MANAGER>` with the hostname of your HTCondor central manager

 Next Steps
 ----------